VCHDecisionSupport/Azure_IaaS/deploy/2-deploy_automation/README.md

             1. **import:** each module into Automation Account
             1. *These (experimental - "x" prefix) PowerShell modules are used by the Automation Account (ie DSC Pull Server for Azure) to apply the configurations that each VM is registered to.*

-## Important Dependancy Note
+## 2-deploy_automation/RegisterVirtualMachine

-In order for a VM to register to a DSC the Automation Account's **key** and **url** are required.
-The PowerShell script deploy.ps1 attempts to update these parameter values.
+This is a general purpose template is used later (in 3-deploy_addc) on to register a VM to a DSC.
+Once registered the VM becomes a "Configuration Node".